bitovi/academy/src/docker/docker.md

 ## Overview

-In this tutorial we will take a simple node api and containerize it to run with Docker.
+In this tutorial we will take a simple NodeJS api and containerize it to run with Docker.
 We will explore how to optimize the image for production as well as how to streamline local development workflows.

 Afterwards, we will look at orchestrating multiple docker images to form a full stack application using docker-compose.